azat-co/fullstack-javascript/chapter3/chapter3.md

 JSON, AJAX, and cross-domain calls.
 Remember, when accessing servers you'll need to make sure they support CORS or JSONP.

-We've covered some of the meatiest LESS features and worked with Parse to persist the data.
+We've covered some of the meatiest Less features and worked with Parse to persist the data.
 We also deployed our app to the <span id="Editing" class="anchor"></span>cloud using the Git version system.